nixon-voxell/UnityUtil/README.md

 ## Installation

-1. Clone this repository into your project's `Packages` folder.
+1. Clone this repository into your `Packages` folder.
 2. And you are ready to go!

-## Custom Propery Attribute
+## Custom Property Attribute

 ```cs
 using UnityEngine;